scantist/user-docs/docs/en-US/Compliance-Policy-Rules/index.md

 <hr class="thick" />

 It is important to review your policy rules customized for components detected across your organizations.
-The policy rules are displayed in the “Policy Rule” tab when you click on a project.
+The policy rules are displayed in the "Policy Rule" tab when you click on a project.

 <img src="/images/Compliance-Policy-Rules/Compliance-Policy-Rules-8.png" alt="policy rule" >

-You can categorize the list according to “Approve”, “Deny” and “Flag” status, as well as “License”, “Library” and “Vulnerability” categories.
+You can categorize the list according to "Approve", "Deny" and "Flag" status, as well as "License", "Library" and "Vulnerability" categories.

 </ClientOnly>